orcfax/orcfax-examples/mock/tx/README.md

 If you're testing another dapp that integrates with orcfax, then use the FSP script hash from here.

-6. If necessary, distribute funds to publisher:
+6. If necessary, distribute funds to publisher.
+For example, send 100 ada to the publisher:

 ```sh
 tx admin distribute --to "publisher:100"